A table describing the differences between demand generation and lead generation

 What’s more, Derrick Hathaway, the Sales Director at VEM Medical, commends thought leadership content for generating leads.
 “The one lead generation strategy that worked for us was to provide informative content to our target audience.
 We were able to attract new customers in a variety of ways by answering common questions and positioning our brand as a thought leader.”

-Be mindful, though: “If you are gating content, use LinkedIn lead gen forms that are simple to fill out and avoid slow loading, clunky landing pages,” Simon Chuang from Lacework notes.
+One caveat: “If you are gating content, use LinkedIn lead gen forms that are simple to fill out and avoid slow loading, clunky landing pages,” Simon Chuang from Lacework notes.

 2. Paid media